-WEEK 11 - CHAPTER 11: PROFESSIONALISM AT WORK: BUSINESS ETIQUETTE, ETHICS, TEAMWORK, AND MEETINGS
+WEEK 10 - CHAPTER 11: PROFESSIONALISM AT WORK: BUSINESS ETIQUETTE, ETHICS, TEAMWORK, AND MEETINGS MindTap Activities Due Sunday, March 31, 2019, @ 11:59 PM

-- 1. Understand professionalism, start developing business etiquette skills, and build an ethical mind-set-important qualities digital-age employers seek. - 2.
+- 1. Build your credibility and gain a competitive advantage by developing professionalism, an ethical mind-set, and business etiquette skills. - 2.
 Use your voice as a communication tool, master face-to-face workplace interaction, foster positive relations on the job, and accept as well as provide constructive criticism gracefully. - 3.
 Practice professional telephone skills and polish your voice mail etiquette. - 4.
-Understand the importance of teamwork in today's digital-era workplace, and explain how you can contribute positively to team performance. - 5.
+Understand the importance of teamwork in the digital era workplace, and explain how you can contribute positively to team performance. - 5.
 Discuss effective practices and technologies for planning and participating in productive face-to-face meetings and virtual meetings.